cbluth/gsh/Readme.md

 To hack on this project, git clone to anywhere, and edit the code directly.
 After applying edits to the codebase, you can use `./gsh.sh` to compile and run `gsh` via go, with the same arguments as running the program normally; eg: `./gsh.sh make host dev0 address=dev0.local`

+## TODO
+- Implement `copy` feature
+- Cleanup orphaned files/scripts in ~/.gsh
+- Implement `sudo=true` feature for scripts
+- Support other languages like python, nodejs, and ruby

 ## License